-14. Please indicate your preference for the following:

-- \Box Option 1 Two year transition of pet shops to adoption centres. - \Box Option 2 Five year transition of pet shops to adoption centres. - \boxtimes Other transition period please specify: Dogs should not be sold in pet shops - either rescue or otherwise.

-Please indicate reasons for your preference:
+Questions - All 14.
+Please indicate your preference for the following: ☐ Option 1 - Two year transition of pet shops to adoption centres. ☐ Option 2 - Five year transition of pet shops to adoption centres. $\boxtimes$ Other transition period - please specify: \\\I do not believe that Pet Shops should be any place for the selling of dogs under any circumstances.
+Rescue dogs can have a host of unknown past experiences and already be under stress from living in a Rescue situation.
+Taking that dog to another strange situation will simply put that dog under even more stress and this dog could end up in the hands of an experienced family.\\\\ Please indicate reasons for your preference: